psi-maker/IoT-EdgeAI/Intel EdgeAI/models.md

 ## Smart Home
 * VeggieBox is a home appliance that can examine ingredients and suggest the best recipes for a good healthy meal out of those ingredients.
 VeggieBox itself is an standalone device but has great potential to be a front-end device whose centralized servers process instantly recipe searches and collect meal photos.
 Backend technology uses NodeJS with ExpressJS for serving and ElasticSearch for database and searching.
 ![GoodMeal](img/goodmeal.GIF)
+## Education
+* When a teacher talks/teaches about something, at the same time, the AI developed will recognize all those things, gathers information from the web or other servers, and make it visible to every one.
+This AI will also analyze the classes, each student, and add on additional information at the same time while a teacher is teaching.
+The teacher can also ask the AI to send all those information to every students' mail
 ## Industry
 * an equipment adaptive predictive maintenance system that keeps improving with operation time and reduces the diagnostic work: 6 Sigma DMAIC methodology
 ## Healthcare